Frequently Asked Questions

 If you would like a graduate PLUS or private, credit-based alternative loan you must complete and submit a new loan application each academic year.
 Please see our Grants and Scholarships page for further information on aid retention.

-Refunds are generally available beginning second week of classes.
+Refunds are generally available beginning the second week of classes.
 Refund checks are processed by the Bursar/Office of Student Accounts, 73 Tremont Street, 6th floor.
 Electronic deposit of refunds to your designated account is also available.

 Refunds are NOT available prior to the first day of classes in any semester, regardless of situation as Federal regulations prohibit the releasing of federal funds to students prior to that time.
 We strongly encourage students to plan to bring sufficient funds to cover their initial month of personal expenses such as food, books and housing.